 c.
 Post-inspection activities.
-Inspection findings/observations will be documented in accordance with IMC0617, “Vendor and Quality Assurance Implementation Inspection Reports.”
+Inspection findings/observations will be documented in accordance with Inspection Manual Chapter (IMC) 0617, “Vendor and Quality Assurance Implementation Inspection Reports.”
 Inspection issues that cannot be resolved at the time of the inspection will be documented as unresolved items in accordance with IMC-0617.
+Inspection findings, unresolved items, or pertinent information that could affect ITAAC closure should be documented in accordance with IMC-0617.
+The Vendor Inspection Program Plan provides additional guidance on the process used by the Vendor Inspection COE for communicating with Region II Construction Inspection staff and the affected licensees on inspection findings that could affect ITAAC closure.
+[C3]

+In accordance with the guidance in IMC 0617, the lead inspector should convene a findings review panel within two weeks of the exit meeting to evaluate potential findings and to ensure that the findings are consistently dispositioned across the Vendor Inspection COE.

 2507-07 TYPES OF INSPECTIONS

 The following types of inspections are performed by the Quality and Vendor Branch.
-1 lists the inspection procedures that are applicable to the vendor inspection program as described in this manual chapter.
+Attachment 1 lists the inspection procedures that are applicable to the vendor inspection program as described in this manual chapter.

 07.01 Routine Inspections.
 The inspectors will review the vendor’s QA program and verify effective implementation of QA controls for activities related to the basic component being provided.
 The inspectors will also verify that the QA program provides controls for reporting of defects and noncompliance.
 For vendors performing dedication of commercial-grade items, the inspectors will verify that the facility has implemented an effective commercial-grade dedication program.
 In addition, the inspectors will verify the vendor’s capability to assure the quality of basic components procured by licensees or applicants.
 Typically one inspection is conducted to verify implementation of the vendor’s QA controls.
-Follow-up inspection are performed as necessary.
+Follow-up inspections are performed as necessary.

 07.02 Reactive Inspections.
 The inspectors will verify that vendors of basic components have developed and implemented adequate procedures to evaluate and correct conditions adverse to quality.
 Reactive inspections are conducted in response to allegations, previous inspection findings, reports in accordance with Part 21 and/or 50.55(e), and other information sources indicating the possibility that NRC requirements are not being met.
 Typically one inspection is conducted to verify implementation of the vendor’s QA controls.
 Follow-up inspections are performed as necessary.